kopischke/mmd2en/README.md

 ## Package contents (as of Beta 3) ##

 The package’s main component is **MultiMarkdown → Evernote**, an application that provides a service to create Evernote notes both from selected text and from Markdown files.
-The services should create a note of the converted MultiMarkdown content and set note metadata to match metadata in the source (i.e. if you have a *url* metadata field, the URL of the note will be set to that).
+The services should create a note of the converted MultiMarkdown content and set note metadata to match metadata in the source (i.e. if you have a *url* metadata field, the source URL of the created Evernote note will be set to that).
 Currently, settable metadata is:

-1. title (falling back to the first level 1 heading)
+1. title (falling back to the first level 1 heading, then to the current date if no other title is found)
-2. notebook (created if absent)
+2. notebook (created if not known to Evernote yet)
-3. tags (created if absent)
+3. tags (created if not know to Evernote yet)
 4. source URL
 5. source date (not exposed in Evernote’s UI)
 6. due date for reminder
-7. attached files (yes, you read that right)
+7. attached files (yes, you read that right: you can attach files by passing their path as metadata)

-Metadata can be in [MultiMarkdown metadata format][mmd-metadata] or in [YAML frontmatter][yaml-fm] format (the legacy codes from the old Markdown to Evernote script are also supported).
+Metadata can be in [MultiMarkdown metadata format][mmd-metadata] or in [YAML frontmatter][yaml-fm] format (the legacy codes from the [old Markdown to Evernote script][md2en] are also supported).

 ### Requirements ###